 United States patents and patent applications may be subject to interference proceedings and United States patents may be subject to reissue and reexamination proceedings in the United States Patent and Trademark Office.
 Foreign patents may be subject to opposition or comparable proceedings in the corresponding foreign patent offices.
 Any of these proceedings could result in either loss of the patent or denial of the patent application, or loss or reduction in the scope of one or more of the claims of the patent or patent application.
 Changes in either patent laws or in interpretations of patent laws may also diminish the value of our intellectual property or narrow the scope of our protection.
-Interference, reexamination and opposition proceedings may be costly and time consuming, and we, or the third parties from whom we license intellectual property, may be unsuccessful in such proceedings.
+Interference, reexamination and opposition proceedings.
 Thus, any patents that we own or license may provide limited or no protection against competitors.
 In addition, our pending patent applications and those we may file in the future may not result in patents being issued or may have claims that do not cover our products or product candidates.
 Even if any of our pending or future patent applications are issued, they may not provide us with adequate protection or any competitive advantages.
 Our ability to develop additional patentable technology is also uncertain.